EtchedPixels/Fuzix-Compiler-Kit/README.md

 An initial port to the DG Nova 3 and Nova 4.
 Autoinc/dec memory is not required.
 The Nova 4 byte operations are not currently supported or used.
+Currently adding Nova 4 byte operations and the related DG Eclipse.

+### Super8

+Early code only for the Zilog Super8 variant of the Z8 processor.

 ### ThreadCode